Last updated: April 26, 2022

 Distance: | 2.4 km (return) |

-The short walking trail to Little Beach (see map location) takes you though a peaceful stretch of rainforest and over a little bridge all the way to the sand and rocks of Little Beach.
+The short walking trail to Little Beach takes you through a peaceful stretch of rainforest and over a little bridge to the sand and rocks of Little Beach.

 Little Beach Trail | |